 This is a quick and effective step to resolve the WiFi Connectivity in Windows 11.
 Please keep the cautions in mind before starting this process.
 Let’s get started.

-Finally, click on Reset now
+- Eventually, click on Reset now.

 Here’s a crucial insight I’d like to share.
 When I saw that the system would restart after 5 minutes, I thought, why wait?
 So, I restarted the system right away after saving my work.
 However, the issue still persisted.
 I then followed the steps again, clicked ‘Reset now,’ and waited for the system to restart automatically after the 5 minutes as mentioned.
 Finally, I connected to my home Wi-Fi, and the connection was successful.